 The author Dr. Hans-Dietrich Reckhaus ist CEO of Reckhaus GmbH & Co.
 KG in Bielefeld (Germany) and of Reckhaus AG in Gais (Switzerland).
 For 60 years the company has been specialised in development and production of insect control products.
 By founding Insect Respect, the company starts its transformation from a manufacturer of chemical products towards a supplier of ecological services.

-The book can be bought postage-free (DACH region) in the internet shop.
+The book can be bought postage-free (DACH region).
+Order now: firstname.lastname@example.org.
 It is available in German only.

 Insect Respect (2019): Activity Report 2018